 Please read the Program Annual Disclosure Document (April 2017), carefully before investing.
 This Disclosure Document contains important information about the Program and investment options.
 For email inquiries, contact us at: email@example.com.

 Trades executed in multiple lots on the same day are charged a single commission.
 Trades partially executed over multiple trading days are subject to commission charges for each trading day.

-TD Ameritrade was evaluated against 15 others in the 2016 Barron’s Online Broker Review, March 19, 2016.
-The firm was ranked 1st in the categories “Best for Long-Term Investing” and “Best for Novices.”
-TD Ameritrade was also awarded the highest star ratings (4.5) in “Best for Options Traders” (shared with 2 others) and (4) in “Best for In-Person Service” (shared with 4 others).
-Also received 4 stars in “Best for Frequent Traders”.
+TD Ameritrade was evaluated against 15 others in the 2017 Barron’s Online Broker Review, March 18, 2017.
+The firm was ranked 1st in the categories “Best for Long-Term Investing,” “Best for Novices” and “Usability.”
+TD Ameritrade was also awarded the highest star rating (4.5) in “Best for Investor Education” (shared with two others).
 Star ratings are out of a possible 5.
-Barron’s is a trademark of Dow Jones.
-L.P.
+Barron’s is a trademark of Dow Jones, L.P.
 All rights reserved.